valtech/aem-virus-scan/README.md

 />
 ```

+<a name="conf_engines"></a>

+## Scan Engines

 <a name="conf_clam"></a>

-## Clam Scanning Engine
+### Clam Scanning Engine (Local Installation)

+This engine uses a locally installed Clam AV application on the AEM server.
 You need to provide a configuration for Clam AV in case you want to use this scan engine.
 If no configuration is provided then it will not be activated.

 * command: command to scan a single file.
 The file name will be added at the end of the command.